colindoyle0000/colindoyle-website/content/torts-material/slides/23-midterm copy.md

----
+autoscale: true
+slidenumbers: true
+Footer:

+# ~~Duties of Governmental Entities~~
-title: Preparing for the Midterm
+# Preparing for the Midterm
-profile: false
-share: false
-show_date: false
----

 ---